alexrudnick/dissertation/BURNDOWN.md

 # fairly done things

+## general done things
+  * DONE set up new laptop and latex build environment there

+## baseline done things
   * DONE maybe rerun the experiments from the baseline chapter so we know that the results are comparable; we're using explicit lists of top words now.

-## baseline done things
   * DONE make sure results reported in baseline" chapter are generated on the same test sets and same process as "monolingual"
   * DONE do we need to rerun es-en and en-es for that reason? probably?
   * DONE update discussion in "baseline" chapter to make sure it matches